Bounded cohomology, quotient extensions, and hierarchical hyperbolicity: Hierarchical hyperbolicity of central extensions

 \begin{rem} It is natural to ask whether one can also characterise the extension being just HHS rather than HHG.
 A sufficient, and potentially necessary condition for this is that the extension is quasi-isometrically trivial, which turns out to be equivalent to the Euler class of the extension being \emph{weakly bounded}, in the sense of \cite{neumannreeves}.
 For many groups (for instance right-angled Artin groups), weakly bounded classes are bounded \cite{frigsisto}, and this is called property QITB (that is, quasi-isometrically trivial implies bounded).
 However, there are examples of quasi-isometrically trivial extensions which are not bounded \cite{frigsisto,ascarimilizia}.
 To summarise, two intriguing questions arise from this: \begin{enumerate} \item If a central extension of an HHG is an HHS, is the extension quasi-isometrically trivial? \item Do HHGs satisfy QITB?
 Equivalently, in view of Theorem~\ref{thm:HHG_iff_bounded_abelian_ker}, is a quasi-isometrically trivial extension of a HHG also a HHG? \end{enumerate} \end{rem}

 \begin{proof}[Proof of Theorem~\ref{thm:HHG_iff_bounded_abelian_ker}] Let $K \cong\Z^n\times T$ for some $n\ge 0$ and $T$ finite.

 $(\Leftarrow)$ Assume that the extension $E \to G$ is bounded.
-A finite extension of a HHG is a HHG (via the geometric action on the same space).
-Moreover, a bounded $\Z$-central extension of a HHG is a HHG, as one sees by combining \cite[Lemma 4.15]{ABO} and \cite[Theorem 5.14]{uniform_undistortion}.
-So by Corollary \ref{cor:decomposing:bounded:extensions} and induction, we conclude that $E$ is a HHG.
+A finite extension of a HHG is a HHG via the geometric action on the same space (this is true even when the extension is not central); thus we can reduce to the case where $T=\{0\}$.
+Moreover, by Corollary \ref{cor:decomposing:bounded:extensions} and induction on $n$, we can also assume that $K\cong \Z$.

+Now, since $E\to G$ is bounded, Proposition~\ref{bounded via qm:abelian_ker} produces a quasimorphism $\phi\colon E\to K$ which is the identity on $K$.
+In turn, by \cite[Lemma 4.15]{ABO} there exists a Cayley graph $L$ for $E$ such that $\phi\colon L\to \R$ is a quasi-isometry.
+In particular $L$ is a quasiline on which $K$ acts loxodromically.
+Then the collection $\{E,G,L\}$ satisfies the assumptions of \cite[Proposition 5.14]{uniform_undistortion}, which equips $E$ with a HHG structure.

 $(\Rightarrow)$ Now assume that $E$ admits a HHG structure, coming from the action on some HHS $(\cal X,\frakS)$.
 Our goal is to produce a quasihomomorphism $\Psi\colon E\to K$ which is the identity on $K$, and then we will conclude by Proposition~\ref{bounded via qm:abelian_ker}.
+Since this is obvious if $K$ is finite, let us assume for the rest of the proof that $n \geq 1$.